amit-jiit/amit-jiit/README.md

 ### Hi there 👋
 I am Amit Kumar.
-My main interest lies in Data Science .
+My main interest lies in Data Engineer .
 I also have knowledge of Analytics Tools Tableau and PowerBi and Big Data .
 I am always curious to learn something new.

 <!--
 **amit-jiit/amit-jiit** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.